 Environmentally-friendly Trekking: From Words to Actions

-Secondly, when it comes to detergents and showering, you should bring eco-friendly traveller’s shampoo and soap, and use these sparingly.
+When it comes to washing detergents and showering, you should try to bring eco-friendly traveller’s shampoo and soap, and use these sparingly.
 Although biodegradable soaps are preferred over regular soaps, you should still try and use them at least 200ft away from any water sources because it cannot be broken down properly unless it's in soil.

 Also, whilst trekking there will not be toilets between camps so you should bring some toilet tissue, but due to the altitude even this tissue paper can take a substantial amount of time to biodegrade.
 So again, please use as little as possible.